 Apartment balconies with concrete cancer, in St Lucia, South of Brisbane.

 Balconies with concrete cancer.
-Identified by Peter Weddell Qld Home Buyers Inspection Service.
+Identified by Peter Weddell, owner/operator of Qld Home Buyers Inspection Service and Queensland Building Inspection Service, QBIS.

 - Seepage through the concrete to the steel reinforcing causing concrete cancer (spalling).